Non-parametric Permutation Testing

 Scenario

-Using the same encoding model and beta matrix, you now want to test whether the model explains more variance in PPA than in FFA, i.e., is there a significant difference in encoding performance between the two regions?
+Using fMRI responses across all voxels in PPA and FFA, you want to test whether CLIP predicts brain activity significantly better than AlexNet, i.e., is there a meaningful difference in encoding performance between the two models?